Trisfald/veridia-rpg/Rulebook.md

 When receiving medical treatment, the person giving treatment rolls *intuition + medicine* and all successes count as additional points of constitution.

-While often instantaneous, magical healing can usually cure onle the target's current health level damage: the first point of the following level must be healed naturally.
+While often instantaneous, magical healing can usually cure only the target's current health level damage: the first point of the following level must be healed naturally.
 A roll of *perception + medicine* can tell if a healing spell will have any beneficial effect at all.

 ### Virtues and willpower